-- You've heard people talk about having a 2 GHz processor or a 3 GHz processor or whatever.
-(For example, Henry's laptop has a 1.83 GHz Pentium4 Centrino Duo.) - Inside every CPU is a little clock that ticks with a fixed frequency.
-We call each tick of the CPU clock a clock cycle or a cycle. - So a 2 GHz processor has 2 billion clock cycles per second. - Typically, a primitive operation (for example, add, multiply, divide) takes a fixed number of cycles to execute (assuming no pipelining).
+You've heard people talk about having a 2 GHz processor or a 3 GHz processor or whatever.
+(For example, consider a laptop with a 2.0 GHz i3.)

+Inside every CPU is a little clock that ticks with a fixed frequency.

+- We call each tick of the CPU clock a clock cycle or a cycle (or even a clock). - So a 2 GHz processor has 2 billion clock cycles per second. - Typically, a primitive operation (for example, add, multiply, divide) takes a fixed number of cycles to execute (assuming no pipelining).